fanhanwei/FNN_MFRL_ArchDSE/README.md

 ```

 >[!NOTE]
 >We directly modify the sklearn and botorch files to implement the above algorithms.
-Thus, these baselines must be run in the conda environment provided in this repo.
 The official sklearn and botorch package can't support these algorithms.
+Please refer to util/files_to_replace and make the necessary modifications.

 A dataset is automatically built under **dataset/vcs**.
 The DSE results are stored in the **log** directory, containing: